OctopusDeploy/docs/docs/deployment-patterns/blue-green-deployments/blue-green-deployments-in-iis.md

 Changing the configuration of a web site in IIS (like physical path or bindings) **always** results in the Application Pool being recycled.
 The default [IIS Websites and Application Pools](/docs/deploying-applications/iis-websites-and-application-pools.md) step in Octopus will try to reuse an existing web site in IIS (or create one for you), and as the last step it will [update the physical path in IIS](https://github.com/OctopusDeploy/Calamari/blob/master/source/Calamari/Scripts/Octopus.Features.IISWebSite_BeforePostDeploy.ps1).
 This causes a minimum of downtime, especially if you have [allowed overlapping rotation on your Application Pool](https://msdn.microsoft.com/en-us/library/microsoft.web.administration.applicationpoolrecycling.disallowoverlappingrotation(v=vs.90).aspx).
 However, to achieve truly zero-downtime deployments of IIS Web Applications, you must use a reverse-proxy or some kind of routing technology.
 :::

-## General steps for zero-downtime deployments in IIS {#Blue-greendeploymentsinIIS-Generalstepsforzero-downtimedeploymentsinIIS}
+## General Steps for Zero-downtime Deployments in IIS {#Blue-greendeploymentsinIIS-Generalstepsforzero-downtimedeploymentsinIIS}

 :::hint
 Every scenario is slightly different which is why this page is written more as a general guide than a step-by-step walkthrough.
 This rough example should provide a strong starting point to reduce downtime for your deployments to IIS.